 - Entry to the Pearl Harbor Visitor Center is free, including access to our two museums and exhibits along the harbor.

-Walk-in Tickets to the Memorial
+- Tickets to the USS Arizona Memorial are free.

-The Pearl Harbor Visitor Center is managed by the National Park Service.
-Parking, entrance, and tickets are free to all visitors.
-Over 1,000 free tickets to the USS Arizona Memorial are available daily on a first-come, first-served basis.
-Tickets are issued to each individual visitor; therefore, all individuals in your party must be present at the ticket counter at the time of issue.
+Over 1,300 tickets to the memorial are given away every day, starting when the monument opens at 7:00 a.m.
+Tickets are available on a first-come, first-served basis and are issued to each individual visitor.
+Therefore, all individuals in your party must be present at the ticket counter at the time of issue.

 During our busiest times (Christmas break, spring break, and summertime), we often run out of tickets early in the day.
 If you want to get a walk-in ticket during busy times, plan to arrive as early as possible.

 Children do not need a ticket if they are small enough to sit on the lap of their guardian during the film and while on the boats to and from the USS Arizona Memorial.
 If they will be in their own seat, they need a ticket.